yyyyangyi/CNNs-for-Multi-Source-Remote-Sensing-Data-Fusion/README.md

 This repository also contains Pytorch implementation of the following models, which we use as baselines:

-_Fusion-FCN_: A three-branch CNN for MS-HSI-LiDAR data fusion.
-Award-winning model in 2018 IEEE DFC. [[Paper]](https://ieeexplore.ieee.org/abstract/document/8518295/)
+- _Fusion-FCN_: A three-branch CNN for MS-HSI-LiDAR data fusion.
+Award-winning model in 2018 IEEE DFC.
+[[Paper]](https://ieeexplore.ieee.org/abstract/document/8518295/): "Multi-Source Remote Sensing Data Classification via Fully Convolutional Networks and Post-Classification Processing"

-_Two-branch CNN_ (_TB-CNN_): A two-branch CNN architecture for feasture fusion with HSI and other remote scensing imagery. [[Paper]](https://ieeexplore.ieee.org/abstract/document/8518295/) [[Official Tensorflow implementation]](https://github.com/Hsuxu/Two-branch-CNN-Multisource-RS-classification)
+- _Two-branch CNN_ (_TB-CNN_): A two-branch CNN architecture for feasture fusion with HSI and other remote scensing imagery. [[Paper]](https://ieeexplore.ieee.org/abstract/document/8068943): "Multisource Remote Sensing Data Classification Based on Convolutional Neural Network" [[Official Tensorflow implementation]](https://github.com/Hsuxu/Two-branch-CNN-Multisource-RS-classification)

 Implementation of these models can be found at ```model/baseline/```.